wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Logstash formats the incoming data, and optionally enriches it with GeoIP information, before sending it along to Elasticsearch (port 9200/TCP).
 Once the data is indexed into Elasticsearch, Kibana (port 5601/TCP) is used to mine and visualize the information.

-The Wazuh App runs inside Kibana and execute queries against the RESTful API (port 55000/TCP on the Manager) in order to display information related to the configuration and status of the server and agents, as well as to initiate agent restarts when desired.
+The Wazuh App runs inside Kibana constantly querying the RESTful API (port 55000/TCP on the Wazuh manager) in order to display configuration, and status related information of the server and agents, as well to restart agents when desired.
 This communication is encrypted with TLS and authenticated with username and password.

 Archival data storage